-On Solana, contracts are deployed to a program account, which holds only the contract's executable binary.
+On Solana, the contract being created must have the @program_id() annotation that specifies the program account to which the contract code has been deployed.
+This account holds only the contract's executable binary.
 When calling a constructor, one needs to provide an address that will serve as the contract's data account, by using the call argument address:

 '''

 @program_id("5kQ3iJ43gHNDjqmSAtE1vDu18CiSAfNbRe4v5uoobh3U")

 contract hatchling {

 string name;

 constructor(string id) payable {

 require(id != "", "name must be provided");

 name = id;

 }

 }

 contract adult {

-function test(address addr) public {
+function test(address addr) external {

 hatchling h = new hatchling{address: addr}("luna");

 }

 }

 '''